Martimiz/silverstripe-detailsadmin/docs/en/about-this-module.md

     DetailsAdmin.defaultProps = {
       sectionConfig: {},
     };

 ####Rendering DetailAdmin

-This is really very simpel, and it could just as easily have been a functional component.
+This is really very simple, and it could just as easily have been a functional component at this point.
 But as it is bound to be extended at some point, it is setup as a class for now.
 The SilverStripe FormBuilderLoader is reponsible for building the form, so we don't have to bother at all here.

     class DetailsAdmin extends Component {